RaphaeleL/nvim/README.md

 sudo make install
 ```

 Clone the Repository into `.config/` and start `nvim`.
 The Configuration is Installing every Plugin, Language Server and Syntax Highlighting automatically.
-Maybe you need to Restart `nvim` twice.
+Maybe you need to Restart `nvim`, that Treesitter is reloading everything too.

 ## Uninstall